VinaLx/VinaLx.github.io/_posts/2017-09-08-haskell-basic-monad-2.md

 Note that in this do notation, what we extract as `x` is **every value** in the list context.
 So for every value, if `p x` returns `True`, we preserve it, otherwise in the new context we just throw it away.

-The list monad is useful also when we are processing more than one list, such as the computing the Cartesian Product of two list.
+The list monad is useful also when we are processing more than one list, such as computing the Cartesian Product of two list.

 ~~~ haskell
 product :: [a] -> [b] -> [(a, b)]